Neon Ballroom: Background, writing and recording

 In 1999, Johns announced that he had developed the eating disorder, anorexia nervosa, due to anxiety.
 Johns noted that the lyrics to "Ana's Song (Open Fire)" dealt with his disorder ("And Ana wrecks your life/like an anorexia life"), where he would "eat what he needed [...] to stay awake."
-He revealed that his eating problems developed from the time of Freak Show and when Neon Ballroom was written he "hated music, really everything about it", but felt that he "couldn't stop doing it; I felt like a slave to it."
+In June 2004, he revealed that his eating problems developed from the time of Freak Show and when Neon Ballroom was written he "hated music, really everything about it", but felt that he "couldn't stop doing it; I felt like a slave to it."
 Johns sought therapy and medication but felt "It's easier for me to express it through music and lyrics".

 Johns said the album was approached differently compared to the band's previous records: "The first two albums were written with the music being second to something else – like school, and everything else that teenagers go through.
 My mind was on many things, and music was just one of them.
 On this album, music was the only thing I was doing and the only thing that I had to concentrate on.
 I approached it differently in that all of the songs were written as poetry.
 In three months I wrote about 112 poems, and I made a collage out of the poems, and turned the words that meant the most to me into songs.
 Then I wrote the music around words, rather than writing the words around the music."

-Drummer Ben Gillies said about the writing process, "In our year off, [Johns] turned into a hermit, we didn't see him that much.
+In June 1999, drummer Ben Gillies said about the writing process, "In our year off, [Johns] turned into a hermit, we didn't see him that much.
 Me and Chris were keeping normal hours, and surfing and hanging out with mates.
 I didn't really think about the writing, I was just thinking about having a good time.
 I did have a hand in two songs, though "Spawn Again" which was actually for the movie Spawn, and "Trash" which is kind of heavy, a fast, punky one, but it didn't make the album, I am going to try and be more involved with the writing on the next album.
 This time I was just lapping up the great atmosphere here in Newcastle."
-However, Gillies would not end up contributing to the songwriting on the follow-up, Diorama, with Johns writing all of the songs.
+Gillies, however, would not end up contributing to the songwriting on the band's follow-up album, Diorama (2002), with Johns writing all of the songs.